microsoft/azure-spring-apps-training/01-create-an-azure-spring-cloud-instance/README.md

 ## Create an Azure Spring Cloud instance

-In this section, we will create our Azure Spring Cloud Instance using Azure CLI.
+In this section, we will create our Azure Spring Cloud instance using Azure CLI.

 First, you will need to come up with a name for your Azure Spring Cloud instance.

-- __The name must be unique among all Azure Spring Cloud Instances across all of Azure__.
+- __The name must be unique among all Azure Spring Cloud instances across all of Azure__.
 Consider using your username as part of the name.
 - The name can contain only lowercase letters, numbers and hyphens.
 The first character must be a letter.
 The last character must be a letter or number.
 The value must be between 4 and 32 characters long.

 To limit typing, set the variable `RESOURCE_GROUP_NAME` to the name of the resource group created in the previous section.
 Set the variable `SPRING_CLOUD_NAME` to the name of the Azure Spring Cloud instance to be created: